akhilsahuji/booking-app/Readme.md

 # ⌯Go Conference Booking App

-This is a simple booking application for the Go Conference 2023.
+This is a simple booking CLI application for the Go Conference.
 It allows users to book tickets for the conference, tracks the remaining tickets, and sends a confirmation email to the user.

 ## Getting Started